CharlesGueunet/vimmic/README.md

   cs'" to change 'test' in "test" (change surround)
   you can add bookmark to a line with "mm"
       navigate through bookmarks with mp and mn
+  Add text to your bookmark with mi

 # Indent
   (Leader ig to have indentation guide
-  To align text on a given char : :Tab/<char>
+  To align text on a given char : :Tab/\<char\>
   Shorcut exist for = and : with (Leader a= (or :).
   You can fold your current scope ('{ ... }') by pressing (Leader -)